 - A hospital hires a doctor without adequate licensing to practice.

 These are only a few of the medical malpractice scenarios that harm patients.
-If you have suffered physically, emotionally, or financially from a healthcare professional’s action, contact us to see if you have grounds for a lawsuit.
+If you have suffered physically, emotionally, or financially from a healthcare professional’s action, contact our law firm to see if you have grounds for a lawsuit.

-Why Do I Need a Lawyer for Medical Malpractice?
+Why Do I Need a Kentucky Medical Malpractice Lawyer?

 - Investigate your medical experience;